Love as thou Rowling.

 Several students gulped.

-Professor McGonagall stood up and moved over to the wall behind her desk, which held a white wooden board.
+Professor McGonagall stood up and moved over to the wall behind her desk, which held a polished wooden board.
 "There are many reasons why Transfiguration is dangerous, but one reason stands above all the rest."
-She produced a marker seemingly from thin air, and sketched letters in bright red; which she then underlined, using the same marker, in blue:
+She produced a short quill with a thick end, and used it to sketch letters in red; which she then underlined, using the same marker, in blue:

 TRANSFIGURATION IS NOT PERMANENT!